oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

     ```
     <copy>
-    Save this report as Weekly Network Review
+    Save this report as Warehouse Alert Summary
     </copy>
     ```